ultrazohm/ultrazohm_sw/docs/source/getting_started/toolchain/sourcetree.rst

 Sourcetree git-flow
 *******************

-We use the git-flow workflow as a branching model for the ``ultrazohm_sw_v19_2`` repository <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.
+We use the git-flow workflow as a branching model for the ``ultrazohm_sw`` repository <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.
 Git-flow is integrated in Sourcetree and straigth forward for users.

 To use git-flow for the first time click the git-flow icon in sourcetree.